 Disease and insect infestations require the removal of other species.
 Community Forestry staff's prompt and reasonable hazard assessment identifies trees that must be removed verses trees that can be pruned to reduce public risk and extend the tree's useful life.

-By Boise Tree Ordinance Title 9, Chapter 16, Boise City is responsible for the removal of dead, diseased or hazardous trees from pubic rights-of-way at no cost to the adjacent homeowner.
+By Boise Tree Ordinance Title 9, Chapter 16, Boise City is responsible for the removal of dead, diseased or hazardous trees from public rights-of-way at no cost to the adjacent homeowner.

 If it is not warranted, removal will not be permitted.
 If a home owner feels removal might be warranted please call Boise Community Forestry for a free inspection of the tree.